 - Vaginal bleeding during pregnancy

 Seizures, broken limbs that break the skin, vomiting or diarrhea that is persistent (won't stop and lasts for long period of time) are also good reasons to get to an emergency room.
-ER personnel often say they'd rather people come in and be seen and find out it's not an emergency rather than not come in and find out they should've been in the ER all along.

 Main Line Health has emergency rooms at all four of its acute care hospitals: